entropyxyz/sdk/manifesto/README.md

   if you are going to `fetch` don't forget the context your missing.

 - Always add to the CHANGELOG.md file
-  - theirs a `meta` section! if you don't feel comfortable adding to the meta section then please add to the `dev/README.md` or here to the `manifesto/README.md`
+  - there's a `meta` section! if you don't feel comfortable adding to the meta section then please add to the `dev/README.md` or here to the `manifesto/README.md`